ito-takuya/ito-takuya.github.io/_pages/about.md

   - /about.html
 ---

+## About

-My name is Takuya (Taku) Ito, and I’m a PhD candidate working with [Dr. Michael Cole](http://colelab.org) at the Center for Molecular and Behavioral Neuroscience, Rutgers University.
+My name is Takuya (Taku) Ito, and I’m a PhD candidate working with [Prof. Michael Cole](http://colelab.org) at the Center for Molecular and Behavioral Neuroscience, Rutgers University.

 I received my undergraduate degree in 2013 from Washington University in St. Louis with majors in Mathematics and Philosophy-Neuroscience-Psychology and a minor in Computer Science.

+I am originally from New York City.

-#### Research Interest
+## Research Interest

 Broadly, my research is in cognitive, network, and computational neuroscience.